Unidata/.github/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Scope
-This Code of Conduct applies to all spaces managed by the Unidata Program Center whether they be physical, online or face-to-face.
+This Code of Conduct applies to all spaces managed by the NSF Unidata Program Center whether they be physical, online or face-to-face.
 This includes project code, code repository, associated web pages, documentation, mailing lists, project websites and wiki pages, issue tracker, meetings, telecons, events, project social media accounts, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this Code of Conduct outside these spaces may affect a person's ability to participate within them.
 Representation of a project may be further defined and clarified by project maintainers.